Debora Kayembe: Experiences in the UK

-Her legal qualifications are recognised in Scotland (though not in English Law) and so she moved there in 2011.
+Her legal qualifications are recognised in Scotland (though not in English law) and so she moved there in 2011.

 Kayembe is fluent in English, French, Lingala, Kikongo and Swahili acting as translator for refugees and patients in NHS hospitals.
 She has served on the Institute of Translation and Interpreting for ten years (to 2020).

-She is a member of the Scottish Socialist Party, and sat on its Executive Committee from September 2015 to January 2021.
+She is a member of the Scottish Socialist Party, and sat on its executive committee from September 2015 to January 2021.
 Her other roles include representing refugees on the Royal Society of Edinburgh / Young Academy of Scotland and is their expert lawyer for the RSE working group for Africa.

 In 2017, Kayembe founded a charity Full Options, promoting human rights and peace.

 In 2019, she became the first African to have her portrait erected on the wall of the Royal Society of Edinburgh, honouring her achievements and contributions.

 In 2020, Kayembe faced racist attacks on her home in Bonnyrigg, Midlothian and later in relation to her election as rector.
 She started the Freedom Walk campaign, a civil rights movement lobbying on behalf of citizens and petitioning by promoting social reforms, racial justice and community harmony, in particularly with regard to educational racism.

 Rector election

 In February 2021 when she was elected Rector of the University of Edinburgh, Kayembe became the third woman since 1858 to hold the role just after Muriel Gray and Ann Henderson.
 Her appointment was welcomed by her local MP Owen Thompson with a call for changes in the UK immigration laws.

-Kayembe's focus as Rector for the three years will be on the Covid-19 pandemic, fighting racism, encouraging diversity and equal access to higher education.
-In welcoming her to the University, Principal and Vice Chancellor Professor Peter Mathieson was looking forwards to working with her to 'build a bright future for the entire University'.
+Kayembe's focus as rector for the three years will be on the COVID-19 pandemic, fighting racism, encouraging diversity and equal access to higher education.
+In welcoming her to the university, Principal and Vice Chancellor Peter Mathieson was looking forwards to working with her to 'build a bright future for the entire University'.